hulor/SuperMeetBot/README.md

 ### Finish it
 When your meeting is over you can stop everything with the command `~stop-meeting`.
 Don't worry if you send it before it was really finished, if the waiting list is not empty, the bot will let you know.

+## Localisation
+The bot has a localisation system which will load all js file in the root folder `languages/`.
+This way you can easily duplicate one of the two existing translation (French and English) to make you own language for the bot.

 ## Last words
 Feel free to clone, add, change anything in this bot.
 In case of trouble using it, please let me know.